Keyboards

 Reply Keyboard Markup

 The below example will send a message and automatically show a custom keyboard.
-If one_time_keyboard is set as true, the keyboard will be shown only once.

 See ReplyKeyboardMarkup docs for a list of supported parameters and other info.